HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 ​

 - **IAL1.2** requirements:
-  - An unspecified ID was used to verify name and birth date.
+  - An unspecified ID was used to verify name and date of birth.
   - Declaration of identity assertion by the individual indicates that submitted information represents their own identity